catmaid/CATMAID/API_CHANGELOG.md

   list of lists, with each inner list being a volume.
 The entries are described by the 'columns' field.
 Along with the already returned fields, annotations are now retuned as well.

+- `GET /{project_id}/volumes/`:
+  An optional `volume_ids` parameter can now be used and the POST method is supported as well (to transfer larger volume ID lists).
+This parameter can be used to constrain the returned set of volumes.

 ### Deprecations